panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 const statusesPromise = Promise.allSettled(promises);
 ```

-When *all* input `promises` are being fulfilled or rejected, in parallel, `statusesPromise` resolves to an array having the statuses of the input promises:
+When *all* input `promises` are being fulfilled or rejected, in parallel, `statusesPromise` resolves to an array having their statuses:

 1. `{ status: 'fulfilled', value: value }` &mdash; if the corresponding promise has fulfilled
 2. Or `{ status: 'rejected', reason: reason }` &mdash; if the corresponding promise has rejected